TobseTobse/OpenWrt_NordVPN_WireGuard/README.md

 ### Prerequisites

 - a router with a preferably strong CPU where you can run OpenWrt on.
 Check OpenWrt's [Table of Hardware](https://openwrt.org/toh) **before** buying the router.
-- Your NordVPN WireGuard private key (that's the tricky part in this installation)
+- your NordVPN WireGuard private key (that's the tricky part in this installation)

 ### Obtaining your NordVPN WireGuard key